gatsbyjs/gatsby/packages/gatsby-image/README.md

 vary depending on the size of the screen, then it's the second type.

-In Gatsby's GraphQL implementation, you query for the first type by querying a child object of an image called `resolutions` — which you can see in the sample component above.
+In Gatsby's GraphQL implementation, you query for the first type by querying a child object of an image called `fixed` — which you can see in the sample component above.
 For the second type, you do a similar query but for a child object called `sizes`.